Dynatrace/dynatrace-automation-tools/docs/Site-Reliability-Guardian/SRGAutomation-initial-setup.md

 ## 2. Create a new Guardian

-Locate the Site Reliability Guardian app in the sidebar an click `+ guardian` button.
+Locate the Site Reliability Guardian app in the sidebar and click `+ guardian` button.

 <img src="./assets/srg-create-ui.png"  width="550" height="200">